haddockapp/haddockapp/atp.md

 #### Scenario 1: Application installation

 > **Note:**
-> If you are testing on the `demo.haddock.ovh` environment, you can skip scenarios 1–4 and proceed directly to **Scenario 5**.
+> If you are testing on the `dev.haddock.ovh` environment, you can skip scenarios 1–4 and proceed directly to **Scenario 5**.
 The demo environment is already pre-installed, pre-configured, and ready for use.

 - **Objective:** To verify the successful installation of the Haddock application on a Debian 12 machine using Vagrant as the provider.
 - **Prerequisites:**